CoastalHacking/burp-pac/README.md

 Similarities:

 * Both extensions use a library that evaluates the JavaScript PAC file within a Rhino ScriptEngine.
-However, this extension uses the newer version of [proxy-vole][proxyVole].
+However, this extension uses the newer version of proxy-vole.
 Proxy PAC uses an older unsupported version.

 Differences: